 - Question: Is smoking permitted in the facility?

-- For the safety and welfare of all patients and staff, Fairfield Post-Acute Rehab is a non-smoking facility.
-No smoking is permitted on our campus.
+- For the safety and welfare of all patients and staff, Terrace View Care Center is a non-smoking facility.
+There is a designated smoking area in the main outside patio.

 - Question: My loved one has a favorite chair that I’d like to bring to the facility.
 Can you accommodate this?

-- We always want our patients to be comfortable; if space permits, small personal items from the resident’s home are always welcome.
+- We always want our patients to feel comfortable and at home; if space permits, small personal items from the resident’s home are always welcome.
 Please consult with our staff before bringing in any large items.

 - Question: Will I be required to do my loved ones laundry?

 - Bed linens, hospital gowns and towels are provided and laundered by the facility.
 Your loved ones personal items can also be laundered by our facility.
-Please inform our staff if you would prefer to do laundry for your loved one.
+Please inform our staff if you would prefer to do the personal laundry for your loved one.

 - Question: Is there someone who provides haircuts?

-- We have beauticians available twice weekly.
-Please contact the Receptionist to set up an appointment.
-Payment for all services is made in advance or at the Beauty Shop during appointment.
+- We have beauticians available weekly.
+Please contact the receptionist to set up an appointment.
+Payment for all services are to be made in advance or at the Beauty Shop during your loved one’s appointment.

 - Question: Where should I park, when I come to visit?

 - Parking is available in the front of the building.
-Please park only in designated parking spaces.
-Avoid parking in spaces specifically reserved for the handicapped and physicians.
+Please park only in designated Terrace View parking spaces.
+Avoid parking in spaces specifically reserved for the handicapped and physicians

 - Question: Can I bring in my loved ones favorite food?

-- Consistent with the provision of special diets, always consult with the nursing staff before bringing food to patients as they may be on a special diet.
+- Please always consult with the nursing staff before bringing food to patients as they may be on a special diet.
 Any food kept in the resident room must be in properly sealed containers and labeled clearly with the resident’s name.

 - Question: What articles of clothing should I bring?

 - We recommend approximately five changes of clothing and a pair of comfortable rubber-soled shoes.
-All articles should be washed, clearly labeled with resident’s name in permanent ink and entered into the patients’ personal inventory log in the medical chart.
+All articles should be washed, clearly labeled with the resident’s name in permanent ink, and entered into the patient’s personal inventory log in the medical chart.
 Other personal items should be marked or engraved for identification.
 We advise that patients do not keep valuable jewelry or large amounts of cash in the facility.